dashingsoft/pyarmor/docs/questions.rst

 seamlessly.
 Excpet it uses the features changed by pyarmor, here list all :ref:`The Differences of Obfuscated Scripts`

-Most of packages could work with pyarmor, for a few packages, pyamor also works after patching these packages simplify.
+Most of packages could work with pyarmor, for a few packages, pyarmor also works after patching these packages simplify.
 Only those packages which visit byte code or something like this could not work with pyarmor at all.